- Introduction

 More:

 Ideation journeys are emotional roller coasters.
-I have done it myself — and I have born witness to many friends and founders doing the same.
-The worst situations are when you have time-boxed yourself: this usually happens when you have limited financial runway, such as a business you raised outside capital for is not working and you need to pivot.
+It can also be exacerbated by real or artificial time-boxes.
+This usually happens when you have limited financial runway, such as when you’re forced to pivot with limited runway.
 Ideation is inseparable from most other creative endeavors.
 It’s rare that an artist does her best/most creative work when under the gun of a looming deadline.
 Therefore the best times to ideate are when the mind is relaxed and not stressed.

-Any new startup idea was either too difficult or too inconsequential.
+Any new startup idea [seems] either too difficult or too inconsequential.
 No idea is perfectly worth diving into.

-Another great resource here is the book, The War of Art.
+Another great resource on psychology of creative acts is The War of Art.

 The artist committing himself to his calling has volunteered for hell, whether he knows it or not.
 He will be dining for the duration on a diet of isolation, rejection, self-doubt, despair, ridicule, contempt, and humiliation.